Rojamahorse/SW-ACD-Music/README.md

 ## Disclaimer

-Star Wars is a registered trademark of Lucasfilm Ltd. This mod is a fan creation and has not been endorsed by or affiliated with Lucasfilm Ltd. We respect and celebrate the work of the creators.
+This mod is an independent project and is not affiliated with Disney or LucasArts.
+It is a non-profit mod for the game Cosmoteer, aimed at enhancing the user experience.
+The Star Wars music used in this mod is copyrighted material belonging to Disney and LucasArts.
+No infringement is intended, and the mod is not for commercial use.
+This mod falls under "User Generated Content" and "Fair Use" guidelines and aims to respect the work of the original creators.
+We extend our heartfelt gratitude to Disney and LucasArts for enriching our lives with their incredible content.
+We strongly encourage all players to show their support by enjoying and purchasing official Star Wars releases.

 [Official STAR WARS website](https://www.starwars.com/)